 As Kristy points out, for at least a century women have found their style inspiration mainly through women’s magazines.
 I think this might be one of the reasons that I lost interest in fashion for a while in my 30’s.
 I was a working mom who spent her free time at the playground in over-sized jeans.
 I looked at magazines all the time for design ideas, but as beautiful as the photographs often were, there was very little in them that spoke to me, my figure, or my clothing needs.

 Recently my passion for fashion has been rekindled.
 My children are still young but growing up.
-I’ve had time to focus on myself, something that’s hard to do with toddlers in diapers running around.
-And I’m rediscovering fashion through my new favorite media: my friends’ personal style blogs.
+I’ve had time to focus on myself, something that’s hard to do running around after toddlers in diapers.
+And I’m rediscovering fashion through my new favorite media: personal style blogs.
 I’m discovering other older women who refuse to give up and throw in the towel just because they’re not as thin or as young as they used to be.

 I love it.

 With the ability to self-publish on the web, thousands and thousands of women, (and some men) are creating their own mini fashion magazines and creating a web of inspiration and communication that reaches around the globe.
 Whether you just like to read personal style blogs, or if you write one yourself, we should all be proud to be part of this new phenomenon.
-Here are 10 reasons to read, follow, and love fashion and style blogs.
+Here are 10 reasons to read, follow, and love this online trend.

 2 – You will see women who have NOT been improved, cleaned up, and slimmed down by Adobe Photoshop.
 Are we sick of seeing women with impossible proportions yet?
 Are we tired by the brilliant white teeth and the immaculately perfect skin?
 I know I am.
 Visit your friendly, neighborhood personal style blogger for a reality check.